skphy/esta/README.md

-# esta version 2.8
+# esta version 2.9.3

-Copyright 2017-2022 Sonu Kumar
+Copyright 2017-2022, 2022-2024 Sonu Kumar

-"EStA" software package for analyzing, pre-processing, and post-processing data from different software packages such as vasp, quantum-espresso, gaussian, GRRM, xTB, and so on.
-It can automatically generate input files for vasp, quantum-esspresso, and other codes as well can do some model calculations.
+"EStA" software package for analyzing, pre-processing, and post-processing data from different software packages such as vasp, quantum-espresso, gaussian, grrm, siesta, xtb, and so on.
+It can automatically generate input files for vasp, quantum-espresso, gaussian, xtb, orca, siesta, and other codes as well can do some model calculations.
-It is written in python3, Fotran90, and some part in C. In future, it will be able to perform electronic structure calculations.
+It is written in python3, Fortran, and a small part in C. In the future, it will be able to perform electronic structure calculations.